StrictlySkyler/elytron/README.md

 produce('an_interesting_topic');
 ```

-Every message produced by Cockroach includes a timestamp and a unique identifier with the original message.
+Every message produced by elytron includes a timestamp and a unique identifier with the original message.
 If no message is provided, as in the example above, a "registration" message is created; its value is set to the timestamp of when it is called.

-Usually a message is included when producing to a Kafka topic, even if Cockroach doesn't explicitly require one to be provided.
+Usually a message is included when producing to a Kafka topic, even if elytron doesn't explicitly require one to be provided.
 A message can be included like so:

 ```javascript
 produce('an_interesting_topic', a_relevant_message);